bigfleet/jimvanfleet.com/content/posts/2004-03-09-question-of-the-day.md

 ---
 layout: post
 title: Question of the Day
-tags: []
+tags:
+- Personal
 status: publish
 type: post
 published: true
-meta: {}
+Date: 2004-03-09
 ---
-<p>If mosquitos bite it when they fly into the toilet, how do they survive when it rains?
-Do they just stay on the ground and wait to dry out?</p>
+If mosquitos bite it when they fly into the toilet, how do they survive when it rains?
+Do they just stay on the ground and wait to dry out?